XTFOX/Jormungand/README.md

-# Text Mods for Guild Wars 1
+# Texture Mods for Guild Wars 1

 ## NoRedDots
 Remove the red dots on the Mission Map [U].